uhm-coe/limit-revision-publishing/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Fix for pending revisions on ACF fields being shown.

 = 1.1.4 =
 * Fix for notification emails not being sent when creating a new post as Pending Review.
 * Fix for invalid parameters to get_user_by() causing certain notification emails not to send.
 Props @joelstransky!